vechicin/spacehub/README.md

 - JavaScript, HTML, CSS
 - React/Redux

+## Live Demo 🔍
+To see this project's live demo click [here](https://agile-wave-13190.herokuapp.com/)

 ## Running Project Locally

 To run the project locally make sure you run this command on your terminal